gustavoflw/telemetry-api/README.md

 # Telemetry API

-A basic CRUD API for telemetry devices using FastAPI, with a visualization screen for the data:
+A CRUD API for telemetry devices using FastAPI, with a visualization screen for the data:
 ![alt text](.github/visualization.png)

 ## Features